d48/character-generator/README.md

 * After auto-generating a character, save to a persistent store at a unique URL.
 This can be shared or revisited
 * Create login via email.
 Can see saved characters
 * Create Folders to save different characters into
+* Separate attributes in their own json.
+Later move to persistent store so can push updates separetely.

 # Contribute